Galangaidil/tokopedia-play/README.md

    # for windows users
     copy .env.example .env
     ```

 4. Open `.env` file and put your database connection url as follows:

     ```bash
     DATABASE_URL = mongodb://127.0.0.1:27017/final_project
     ```

 5. Run the server

     ```bash
     npm start
     ```

 6. Now the server is running on port 3000.
 So you can access it via `http://127.0.0.1:3000` or `http://localhost:3000`

+## Test the APIs

+You can test the APIs using Postman.
+You can download it [here](https://www.postman.com/downloads/).
+If you don't use
+postman (like me), you can use the file `rest-api.http` in the root directory of this repository.
+This file contains all
+the APIs that you can test using VSCode.
+You can install
+the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension to run the APIs.
+After installing the extension, you can open the file `rest-api.http` and click the `Send Request` button to run the
+APIs.

+## Contact

+If you have any questions, feel free to contact me at email below:

+- Email: `galangaidil45@gmail.com`

+I will be happy to answer your questions :)